websockets/ws/doc/ws.md

 automatically.
 When operating in "noServer" mode, this method must be called manually.

-If the upgrade is successfull, the `callback` is called with a `WebSocket` object as parameter.
+If the upgrade is successful, the `callback` is called with a `WebSocket` object as parameter.

 ### server.shouldHandle(request)